Lighthouse '69

 Lighthouse '69 is a live album by The Jazz Crusaders recorded in 1969 and released on the Pacific Jazz label.

 Reception

 AllMusic rated the album with 3 stars noting: "as usual the group transforms the music into their own brand of soulful and funky hard bop".
+Harvey Pekar, writing for DownBeat in a contemporary review, panned the album as "a commercial and not particularly interesting record".